CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 order to manage the help ticket, we will have to store both the responses and questions on the database.
 ### QA
-First, the links for help open up when clicked.
-Then make sure the proper website is opened up and ensure that the correct content is opened up on the websites.
+Make sure the correct site is being opened when we click the link.
+Also make sure that students can reach the correct person to get help when they access the help ticket.
+If the wrong site is open or the help request doesn’t reach people in the help center the test fails.

 ## School Map
 ### Functionality